Staying Healthy Around AnimalsSkip to the navigation

 - Q Fever can cause flu-like illness, diarrhea, vomiting, and chest or stomach pain.
 It is dangerous for people with heart valve problems.
 You can be infected by manure or dust from areas where cattle, sheep, or goats live, or from unpasteurized milk.

 - Brucellosis infection can cause serious long-term illness.
 It starts with flu-like symptoms.
 You can be infected by unpasteurized milk or cheese, or undercooked meat from an infected animal.
 Herd animals on the farm and in the wild can be infected.
-Hunters and animal handlers beware—you can also breath in the bacteria when you handle infected meat, hides, or wool.
+Hunters and animal handlers beware-you can also breathe in the bacteria when you handle infected meat, hides, or wool.

 - Hantavirus and lymphocytic choriomeningitis (LCMV) can cause serious illness.
 LCMV is also dangerous for a pregnant woman's fetus.
 You can be infected by breathing in dust from rodent bedding or mouse urine and droppings, or from a mouse bite.